Prepayment impact calculator

 Assumptions and limitations

-- Rates remain constant over the modeled term.
+- Rates remain constant over the modeled term; variable rates will change actual outcomes.

 Example scenarios